aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 ### Test the Kafka Client

-This verifies connectivity to your MSK Serverless via Zilla Plus over a different VPC.
+This verifies connectivity to your MSK Serverless cluster via Zilla Plus from a different VPC.

-We can now verify that the Kafka client can successfully communicate with your MSK Serverless from your EC2 instance running in a different VPC to create a topic, then produce and subscribe to the same topic.
+We can now verify that the Kafka client can successfully communicate with your MSK Serverless cluster from an EC2 instance running in a different VPC to create a topic, then produce and subscribe to the same topic.

 If using the wildcard DNS pattern `*.example.aklivity.io`, then we use the following server name for the Kafka client: